garemp/GAREMP_offline/README.md

 ### add attributes and relationship

-Run addInfo('maps+color.json', 'maps+results.json'); to add attributes, classification, relationship, adjust order or drawing, and calculate neighborship of nodes and endpoints of edges to obtain the final JSON file used in GAREMP.
+Run addInfo('maps+color.json', 'maps.json'); to add attributes, classification, relationship, adjust order or drawing, and calculate neighborship of nodes and endpoints of edges to obtain the final JSON file used in GAREMP.

+### Run command in one command

 Above commands could be executed in batch as garemp_offline().

+## Sequences of JSON file

+export form Gephi -> maps+sample.json -> maps+arrows.json -> maps+flipped.json -> maps+distort.json -> maps+mono.json -> maps+color.json -> maps.json -> used in [GAREMP!](http://garemp.github.io)